njbaron/homelab/newplan/README.md

 ### Network security

-1. use a firewall - "uncomplicatedfirewall"
+1. use a firewall - "uncomplicated firewall"
     - Does not apply by default to docker containers

 ### Reverse proxy